Word History and Origins

 Write your own sentence

-Finally, try creating a few sentences using that word to test your understanding.
-Seeing how it’s used helps you remember it and use it correctly in your own writing.
+Finally, you can try to make a few sentences using that word to check your knowledge.
+Observing the way it’s used will make you remember it and use it appropriately in your own writing.

 Conclusion

-First recorded in 1175–1225; (noun) Middle English, from Old French, from Latin sententia “opinion, decision,” equivalent to sent- (base of sentīre “to feel”) + -entia -ence; (verb) Middle English: “to pass judgment, decide judicially,” from Old French sentencier, derivative of sentence.
-The person or thing about which something is stated is called subject, and the predicate tells something about the subject, often following the pattern of Subject + Verb + Object.
-Sentence examples help illustrate structure and usage, allowing users to understand how to form and use sentences correctly in writing and speech.
-Sentences can be simple, compound, complex, or compound-complex, and seeing a word in context through examples or tools helps learn its correct use.
-IF you need more info about the What is mother maiden namevisit this page.
+Middle English: Middle English meaning and form of Old French: Latin sententia “opinion, decision,” from sent- (from sentire “to feel”) + -entia -ence; (verb) Middle English: “to pass judgment, decide judicially,” from Old French sentencier, from sentence.
+The person or thing about which something is said is called subject, and the predicate tells something about the subject, usually putting the pattern in the form of Subject + Verb + Object.
+If you need info related How to reduce Body Temperature in Summer.